 For a great coastal getaway without the crowds, Manzanita encourages visitors to enjoy the beach however they like.
 Manzanita is a bit more sleepy than other towns on the coast, and this adds to the appeal if you are looking for a place to rest and relax.

-Despite a relatively low population (less than 1,000 people), Manzanita provides plenty of cultural appeal, including live music, which is often be heard flowing through the streets.
+Despite a relatively low population (less than 1,000 people), Manzanita provides plenty of cultural appeals, including live music, which is often heard flowing through the streets.
 Manzanita also provides a well-stocked market and plenty of places to spend the night, including the welcoming The Inn at Manzanita.